wrightaprilm/partitionfinder/README.md

 # PartitionFinder

-PartitionFinderMorphology is a Python program for choosing partitioning schemes for discrete character data.
+PartitionFinderMorphology is a Python2 program for choosing partitioning schemes for discrete character data.
 You can use them before running a phylogenetic analysis, in order to decide how to divide up your sequence data into separate blocks before analysis.